rust-lang/blog.rust-lang.org/posts/2024-04-10-updates-to-rusts-wasi-targets.md

 0.1 target.
 Starting in Rust 1.78 (May 2nd, 2024) a new `wasm32-wasip1` target
 will become available.
 Starting Rust 1.81 we will begin warning existing users of `wasm32-wasi` to migrate to `wasm32-wasip1`.
-And finally in Rust 1.84 (January 9th, 2025) the `wasm32-wasi` target will no shipped on the stable release channel.
+And finally in Rust 1.84 (January 9th, 2025) the `wasm32-wasi` target will no longer be shipped on the stable release channel.
 This will provide an 8 month transition period for projects to switch to the new target name when they update their Rust toolchains.